clojure-emacs/cider/doc/troubleshooting.md

 ### Missing `*nrepl-messages*` buffer

 nREPL message logging is not enabled by default.
 Set `nrepl-log-messages` to `t` to activate it.
-Alternatively you can use <kbd>M-x</kbd> `nrepl-toggle-message-logging` to enable/disable logging temporary within your current Emacs session.
+Alternatively you can use <kbd>M-x</kbd>
+`nrepl-toggle-message-logging` to enable/disable logging temporary within your current Emacs session.
+Note that enabling message logging can impact performance.

 ### `cider-debug` complains that it “failed to instrument ...”